MorpheusAIs/Morpheus/GoerliTestnetSmartContracts.md

 ## How to increase liquidity on Uniswap?
-We need to go to the L2TokenReceiver contract, open the “Contract” tab, then the “Write Contract” tab.
+We need to go to the L2TokenReceiver contract, open the “Contract” tab, then the “Write as Proxy” tab.
 Don't forget to connect your wallet, which should have enough native token to pay for gas.

 Then it is necessary to call the function swap(), this call will exchange wstETH on MOR and send in to the current contract.
 As parameters: